ajantaju/F4FEVR/README.md

 - Do not save in power armor.
 - Power armor helmet can be configured with PA Helmet Configuration holotape.
 - If aiming with scopes seems off, edit BetterScopes.ini eyeOffset value (Default was 2.65) This may depend on headset and/or your pupil distance.
 You can also set your dominant eye here.
+- Activate "Right Grip to Interact - UI fix" in Optional section/MO2 if you use SteamVR to change right hands A and Grip buttons.

+## Testing Phase

-- Activate and customize survival with Advanced Needs 76 Holotape.
+- Customize survival with Advanced Needs 76 Holotape.
 Do not select vanilla Survival difficulty if you want to use this.
-Installed but not activated by default.
-- Activate "Right Grip to Interact - UI fix" in Optional section/MO2 if you use SteamVR to change right hands A and Grip buttons.
+Activate in MO2 and start testing.

 ## Notes: